 Edinburgh can even claim the digestive biscuit.
 In 1892, as a new employee at McVities (itself an Edinburgh institution), Alexander Grant came up with a biscuit high in baking soda.
 It was believed that would help digestion.
 It was the company’s first major commercial success, and remains a staple part of its product range today.

 Edinburgh has never shied away from innovation.
-The thriving food and drink sector that has developed in and around the city is another example of how thinking differently can have world-leading results.
+The thriving food and drink sector that has developed since, in and around the city, is another example of how thinking differently can have world-leading results.